corentin-junod/DSM-Occlusion/README.md

 ### Windows

 1. Download the [release](https://github.com/Dolpic/DSM-Occlusion/releases/tag/latest-main)  from this repository and run the executable contained in it from a command line.

 ### Linux

-1. Install the package of GDAL version 30 for your distribution.
+1. Install GDAL for your distribution.
 The package is generally named *gdal* or *libgdal*.

-2. Download the latest release from this repository and run the executable contained in it from a command line.
+2. Download the release [for latest CUDA](https://github.com/Dolpic/DSM-Occlusion/releases/tag/latest-main) or [for CUDA 11](https://github.com/Dolpic/DSM-Occlusion/releases/tag/cuda-11) from this repository and run the executable contained in it from a command line.

 <br>
 <h2 align="center">Usage</h2>